Minmatar-Fleet-Alliance/FL33T-Fits/Fits/Logistics Cruisers/[ADV-30] 100mn Basilisk.md

 ## Description

 Alternative fit for the Basilisk, used with 100mn compositions.
 Significantly more repair power than the Scimitar.
+Flown with the 100mn CFI fleet.

 ## Fit
 ```